 You cannot out-tech a motivated child

-Children have more time, more motivation, and in many cases more technical fluency than their parents when it comes to devices.
+Children who learn to bypass parental controls have more time, more motivation, and in many cases more technical fluency than their parents when it comes to devices.
 They share workarounds with friends.
 They watch tutorial videos.
 They experiment relentlessly.
 For every restriction you add, they see a puzzle to solve.
 And puzzles, for a developing brain, are inherently rewarding.

 The relationship cost